AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-intro.md

 Adobe Commerce on cloud infrastructure enables you to assign environment variables to override configuration options.
 The `ece-tools` package sets values in the `env.php` file based on values from [Cloud variables](variables-cloud.md), variables set in the [!DNL Cloud Console], and the `.magento.env.yaml` configuration file.

 The environment variables in the `.magento.env.yaml` file customize the Cloud environment by overriding your existing Commerce configuration.
-If a default value is `Not Set`, then the `ece-tools` package takes **NO** action and uses the Commerce default or the value from the `MAGENTO_CLOUD_RELATIONSHIPS` configuration.
+If a default value is `Not Set`, then the `ece-tools` package takes **NO** action and uses the [!DNL Commerce] default or the value from the `MAGENTO_CLOUD_RELATIONSHIPS` configuration.
 If the default value is set, then the `ece-tools` package acts to set that default.

 The types of environment variables include: